kanav-juneja/press9/README.md

 3. Way to clear dropdown and reset to initial state.

 4. Way to specify and ensure a user selects a value at a particular level of the dropdown.
 Example - to ensure user selects a 'Building', and does not drop off at 'Zone' level.

+5. Expose an onChange prop, to pass on the selected value to a parent component, or a state management library like redux.